PrestaShop/prestashop-specs/content/1.7/back-office/catalog/products/add-edit-v2.md

 - **Edit quantity** - Number input - Decreases or Increases the physical stock by the specified quantity

 - **Recent Stock Movements** - List the 5 last stock movements of Employee Edition with the Employee name and date.
 Between each stock movement, it is displayed a Grouped stock movements linked to the order
+The employee name is saved , so if the employee name is changed or deleted

 	- **Grouped stock movements linked to the order:** accumulation of all the stock movements related to an Order such as Customer Order and Product return.